iSaluki/phhs6/content/sixth/CompSci/Theory/BigData.md

 - Using the timestamps, we can differentiate which transaction is the most recent one and which one is from the past.
 - Because of the use of timestamps, the data is immutable.
 - This type of model is well-suited for Big Data as the changes in the databases are recorded quickly.

+- Due to the high volume of raw data information can be stored in a graphical form called a graph schema, which is a graph-based data type.
+- In addition to the facts, graph schemas also represent the relationship between facts
+- Both the nodes and relationships have properties.

+### Problems with Big Data

+- Difficulty in analysing unstructured data.
+- Large datasets to store and analyse.
+- Specialised algorithms are required to extract information from raw data.
+- Multiple servers and dedicated network are required for processing huge data and capturing the changes in data at higher velocity.
+- Imperative programming cannot be used as concurrent changes in data may result in problems.
+Instead, functional programming is used.
+- Finding a correlation does not necessarily lead to a solution.
+Te inference of a correlation is also important to reach the correct conclusion.

+### Functional Programming for distributed processing

+- Because of the huge volume of data and greater speed of transactions, a single server will not be enough for processing.
+- Instead, multiple servers are connected through a network and the processes are distributed among them.
+This type of processing is called distributed programming.
+- A master computer is assigned to look at the operating system and the specialist software required.
+- A dedicated network is created to connect the computers.
+The network can be used to connect to the internet for cloud computing.